-No dose adjustment is required for patients with PNH and aHUS aged 65 years and over.
+No dose adjustment is required for patients with PNH, aHUS, gMG or NMOSD aged 65 years and over.
 There is no evidence indicating that special precautions are required for treating geriatric patients.
-However, experience with ravulizumab in this patient population is still limited.
+There is, however, only limited experience with ravulizumab in in elderly patients with PNH, aHUS or NMOSD.